tripledio/tripledio.github.io/_posts/2024-03-01-cost-of-efficiency.md

 The approach also goes against real autonomous teams that can determine how they do their work.
 It demotes team members to code monkeys that have to perform certain tasks according to their predefined roles.

 Like in Craig Larman's analogy to a soccer team where each player has a specific role and expertise, in which they are most efficient, you also want them to be able to take up other roles when needed.
-We hope that the striker will stop the ball going in their own goal as well as the goalkeeper should score if the opportunity presents itself.
+We hope that the striker will stop the ball going in their own goal as well as the [goalkeeper should score]{https://www.youtube.com/watch?v=XeZ5zNv9_40&t=58s} if the opportunity presents itself.

 ### The pain of First time right